 Canadians in Cassino Battlefield Tour

 Operation Diadem on the Gustav Line

-Operation Diadem started on May 11, 1944, and the 1st Canadian Corps played a crucial role in determining the success of this operation.
-On April 18, 1944, the 1st Canadian Corps ceased all radio traffic in an effort to maintain secrecy about their location.
-The German 10th Army could not detect their movements and failed to understand what was about to happen.
-Radio traffic resumed near Salerno, misleading the Germans into believing that the Canadians were preparing an amphibious operation.
+Operation Diadem began on May 11, 1944, with the 1st Canadian Corps playing a crucial role in the operation’s success.
+On April 18, 1944, the 1st Canadian Corps ceased all radio traffic to maintain secrecy about their location.
+As a result, the German 10th Army was unable to detect their movements and failed to anticipate the upcoming offensive.
+Radio communication resumed near Salerno, deliberately misleading the Germans into believing that the Canadians were preparing an amphibious operation..

+Canadians in Cassino Battlefield Tour